by Martin Maenza

 “Cool!
 Maybe there’ll be some camera crews, too!”
 Golden Eagle exclaimed.

-Hawk had an odd look on his face as a familiar feeling started to come over him.
+Hawk wore an odd look on his face as a familiar feeling started to come over him.
 “Sorry, guys, no time for pictures,” he said.
 “The danger has passed, and I’m starting to revert back to Hank Hall.
 Time to airlift us out of here, Eagle, and make it fast!”

 “Now let me see if I’ve got this all down,” the police officer said as he checked over the pad he had been writing upon.
 “Crazy-Quilt and his gang attempted to make off with STAR’s new experimental laser.
 Just as you were phoning the police, a trio of super-heroes arrived on the scene and prevented the thieves from escaping.
 Is that correct?”